YitayalK/ethiopianmeddatawarehous/README.md

   ```bash
   python scripts/data_cleaning.py
   ```
-- Cleaned data will be stored in `data/cleaned/` and loaded into a SQLite database.
+- Cleaned data will be stored in `data/cleaned/` and loaded into a PostgreSQL database.

 ### **3. Object Detection**
 - Detect objects in images using YOLO: